-Each of our residential and academic buildings has a detailed Emergency Evacuation Plan that includes emergency procedures, rally points, fire system information, floor plans, utility shutoff locations and other important information.
+Each residential and academic building has a detailed Emergency Evacuation Plan that includes emergency procedures, rally points, fire system information, floor plans, utility shutoff locations and other important information.
 These plans are compliant with OSHA regulations and are available upon request.
-To see the general campus evacuation procedures, please click on the document below.
+To see the general campus evacuation procedures, please click the documents below.

 Crowd Manager Training

 The Baltimore City Fire Marshal’s Office is now requiring all places of business to certify personnel as crowd control managers.
-For your convenience, you may use the following link to access the online training program developed by the State of Maryland.
+If interested, use the following link to access the online training program developed by the State of Maryland.
 Once the page is opened click on the link for crowd manager training.
 The certification is good for three years.
 Please forward a copy of your certification to the EHS department.